medined/jodoc/README.md

 Runs MiniAccumuloCluster inside a Docker container

 I continue to look for the ways to begin working with Accumulo.
 With this project I may have the simplest possible setup assuming you're a Docker fan (and if not, you should become one!).

 It's simple because you don't need Hadoop or Zookeeper installed.

 # Quick Start

-The following four commands will start the MAC inside without needing to clone this project.
+The following four commands will start the MAC without needing to clone this project.

 ```
 export WORKDIR=~/my-miniaccumulo-cluster